rsksmart/devportal/docs/04-resources/02-contribute/index.md

 <Card
   title="Hacktivator Program"
-  description="This program is designed for developers who want to contribute to the Rootstock ecosystem and receive rewards for their valuable contributions." link="/resources/contribute/hacktivator-program/"
+  description="The Rootstock Hacktivator Program allows developers to evolve to Rootstock by contributing code or creating educational content.
+You get to support the platform at your own pace, and every eligible contribution will be rewarded based on its impact and value." link="/resources/contribute/hacktivator-program/"
 />